It is most beneficial to follow along this article and try and replicate exactly what is done. Then, you can practice with your own event scenario.

 - You may not pick either of the Secret Tour options if you are Standard attendee

 HINT: use the EXCLUDE ITEMS tool within each registration item to disallow other items based on any given item.
+If you are unfamiliar with the Exclude Items tool, click HERE to watch a tutorial.

 Now click the BACK TO PROFILE LIST button at the top right of the screen, then click the ACTIVATE checkbox to turn on the profile.

-GUEST REGISTRATION ELEMENTS
+FULL GUEST REGISTRATION SETUP

 - Standard Guest